mishra1010/DataScience/readme.md

 We will do a stratified shuffle split now - All it does is make training and testing data representative of the population

+## Day 86 - Visualizing the Data

+Till now, we have not see data closely, we will not see it and then check after preprocessing how does our data look

+Any changes to data needs to be done in training data and not with test data.

+Corelation coefficient

+We take attributes which are not directly corelated, so use pearson coefficient Corelation

+we plot scatter matrix chart to see the corelation among attributes

+from pandas.plotting import scatter_matrix
+attributes = ["housing_median_age", "median_income", "median_house_value"]
+scatter_matrix(df[attributes],figsize=(12,8))

+## Day 87 - Further preprocessing and Handling Missing Data